Vyiel/PassMan/README.md

 # PassMan
-A Simple, Local, Single user Password Manager based on Python.
+A Simple, Local, Single user Password Manager based on Python 3.
 Windows only.

 This is a local password manager that you can keep at your home, upload the database somewhere in the cloud, All you have to do is remember the password, or even write the password down somewhere safe.
 This doesn't have any internet permissions, so it's objectively secure.